mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 **How wide is a circle of competency?**: Knowing where the boundaries of a circle of competency are and where you stand within those boundaries is really important.
 Understanding your own circle of competency helps you concentrate on the areas where you have the greatest familiarity.

 > Everybody’s got a different circle of competence.
 The important thing is not how big the circle is.
-The important thing is staying inside the circle. — Warren Buffett
+The important thing is staying inside the circle. - Warren Buffett

 Being truthful about your competencies can eliminate any illusions.
 There are times when subjective assessment of your own competence with your actual competence are misaligned.
 This is how people get in trouble.
 They stray from the circle of "what you know" into the circle of "what you don't know."
 Charlie Munger took the concept one step further by playing the strengths to have a competitive advantage.
 If a person not playing to their strengths comes up against a person who is, they will most likely lose.
 Charlie Munger on the boundaries of circle of competency:

 > If you have competence, you pretty much know its boundaries already.
 To ask the question (of whether you are past the boundary) is to answer it.

 > You have to figure out what your own aptitudes are.
 If you play games where other people have the aptitudes and you don’t, you’re going to lose.
 And that’s as close to certain as any prediction that you can make.
 You have to figure out where you’ve got an edge.
 And you’ve got to play within your own circle of competence.
-If you want to be the best tennis player in the world, you may start out trying and soon find out that it’s hopeless—that other people blow right by you.
+If you want to be the best tennis player in the world, you may start out trying and soon find out that it’s hopeless-that other people blow right by you.
 However, if you want to become the best plumbing contractor in Bemidji, that is probably doable by two-thirds of you.
 It takes a will.
 It takes the intelligence.
 But after a while, you’d gradually know all about the plumbing business in Bemidji and master the art.
 That is an attainable objective, given enough discipline.
-And people who could never win a chess tournament or stand in center court in a respectable tennis tournament can rise quite high in life by slowly developing a circle of competence—which results partly from what they were born with and partly from what they slowly develop through work.
+And people who could never win a chess tournament or stand in center court in a respectable tennis tournament can rise quite high in life by slowly developing a circle of competence-which results partly from what they were born with and partly from what they slowly develop through work.

 **How to widen a circle of competency?**: Widening your circle of competencies can be done in many ways.
 Ask questions.
 Learn.
 Read.
 Work for someone who you can accumulate experiences from.
 Learn by doing.
 If something falls outside of your competency, delegate or outsource.